 Getting work experience in the field or industry you hope to work in is a huge step on the road to becoming employed.
 It’ll give you an idea of whether you’re on the right path and, if you find you are, will provide useful contacts and a lot to talk about at interviews.
 Being able to draw on relevant experience when answering interview questions is a sure fire way to catch an employer’s eye.

 3. Use graduate recruitment agencies

 Agencies form strong relationships with employers, so they’re ahead of the pack when it comes to keeping abreast of the latest vacancies.
 Register with a graduate recruitment agency or two and you’ll find it easier to get your foot in the door.

 Many agencies have an intensive screening process so just getting signed to one can be a task itself.
 Put the effort in though and you’ll be sure to reap the rewards.
-To get you started, we’ve compiled a list of some of the most well-known graduate recruitment agencies in the UK.

 4. Clean up your social media presence